Cornelius W. Wickersham: Philately

 Wickersham was an avid collector of postage stamps and thanks to his collection of stamps of Venezuela, he published The Early Stamps of Venezuela in 1956.
 He wrote articles about other countries at well in philatelic publications.
 Wickersham was awarded the Lichtenstein Medal, which is given to a living individual for outstanding service to philately, by the Collectors Club of New York in 1959.

 He also served as Governor of the Collectors Club, and was its president in 1956.
 Wickersham presided the Jury of the 1956 New York City international exhibition.

 Death

 Wickersham died on January 31, 1968, aged 82, following a lengthy illness in Nassau Hospital in Mineola, New York.
-He was survived by his wife Rosalie Neilson Hinckley; son George; and daughter Rosalie.
 Wickersham is buried at Memorial Cemetery of Saint John's Church in Laurel Hollow, New York.

 Honors and awards

 Here is the ribbon bar of Lieutenant General Wickersham:

 For his work in the field of philately, Wickersham was provided the following award: